uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/02-primitive-data-types.md

 Don't let that confuse you.

-> We will not debate whether decisions like `1/0` being equal to `Infinity`, `0/0` being equal to `NaN` or `NaN` having type `number` are good decisions.
+> We will not debate whether choices such as `1/0` being equal to `Infinity`, `0/0` being equal to `NaN` or `NaN` having type `number` are good decisions.
-> We simply note that this is the way JavaScript works and move on.
+> For our purposes, it is enough to note that this is simply how JavaScript behaves.
-> Don't worry, there is in fact a lot of hot debate around some of JavaScripts more—shall we say—controversial features.
+> There has been plenty of discussion in the programming community around some of JavaScript's more—shall we say—controversial features.
-> If you wish to do so, you can go on any programming forum of your choice and start a local holy war by making fun of the way JavaScript's primitive data types work.
+> If you wish to do so, you can go on any programming forum of your choice and start a holy war by making fun of the way JavaScript's primitive data types work.
 > Deciding whether that's a good use of time is up to you.

 Another important thing about numbers is that you need to be careful when you are trying to perform operations with real numbers.
-For example, if you add `0.1` and `0.2` you get a weird result:
+For example, if you add `0.1` and `0.2` you will get a weird result:

 ```js
 console.log(0.1 + 0.2); // 0.30000000000000004
 ```

-This is not the fault of JavaScript, but instead has to do with the limitations of trying to represent numbers with a potentially infinite amount of digits on a finite hardware.
+This is not a flaw specific to JavaScript.
+It arises from the limitations of representing numbers with potentially infinite digits using finite computer hardware.

-> We will not go into great detail in this book about this problem.
+> We will not explore this problem in detail in this book.
-> If you're interested in more details we encourage you to have a look at the IEEE754 standard.
+> If you're interested in more details, we encourage you to have a look at the [IEEE754 standard](https://en.wikipedia.org/wiki/IEEE_754).
+> Nevertheless, you should be aware of this behaviour and be careful when you are performing arithmetic operations with floating point numbers.

 ### Booleans

-Another primitive type is the `boolean` type.
+Another primitive data type is the `boolean`.
-This allows you to represent values which are either `true` or `false`:
+It allows us to represent values which are either `true` or `false`:

 ```js
 const thisBookIsAwesome = true;